 Yields across 79 ZIP codes in Miami (Miami-Dade County) range from 10.3% in North Miami/Opa-locka (33167) down to under 4% in the premium coastal enclaves.
-That spread is wider than the gap between short-term rental and long-term rental at the city level, which means WHERE you buy matters more than HOW you rent it out.
+That spread is wider than the gap between short-term rental and long-term rental yields at the city level, which means where you buy matters more than how you rent it out.
 The pattern is consistent: the highest yields cluster in the affordable inland north of the county, while Miami Beach, Coral Gables, and Key Biscayne deliver the worst income returns despite being the names every investor knows.
 This ranking shows which suburbs lead on gross yield, and why the pattern exists.

-North Miami/Opa-locka (33167) Leads at 10.3%, Roughly Double the Coastal Premium Suburbs
+North Miami/Opa-locka (33167) Leads at 10.3%, Well Above the Coastal Premium Suburbs

 Gross yields = annual income / sale price.
 Based on 3-bed house medians.
 The dashboard shows every property type and bedroom count.